Gatorland Gators Ghosts and Goblins Halloween Banner 2025 - image by Dani Meyering

 | |

 During this event, families can experience everything from a Halloween costume parade to trick-or-treating to a haunted house.
-It’s among the most well-orchestrated Halloween events my family has experienced during our time visiting the area’s theme parks, and the best part of all is it’s included with normal Gatorland admission, which happens to be 50% off for Florida residents through October 31.
+It’s among the most well-orchestrated Halloween events my family has experienced during our time visiting the area’s theme parks, and the best part of all is it’s included with normal Gatorland admission.

 two Gatorland Halloween Performers stand on a walkway